-• Perennialism - The relationship between man and external reality.
-Goethe's Science, emphasizing subjectivity in the investigation of nature.
-Modern Theories of "vital energy", Bergson, Dreisch, subtle energy.
-The Origin of Life from vitalism through mechanism to functional concepts.
-Wilhelm Reich's discoveries in the nature of emotions, the origin of life, the discovery of 'orgon e energy", orgonomic biophysics and cosmology.
-Contemporary research and thought on consciousness: the work of Jahn and Functional Art and Architecture.
-Functional Ecology.
+- Perennialism The relationship between man and external reality. - Goethe's Science, emphasizing subjectivity in the investigation of nature. - Modern Theories of "vital energy", Bergson, Dreisch, subtle energy. - The Origin of Life from vitalism through mechanism to functional concepts. - Wilhelm Reich's discoveries in the nature of emotions, the origin of life, the discovery of "orgone energy", orgonomic biophysics and cosmology. - Contemporary research and thought on consciousness: the work of Jahn and Dunne at the PEAR laboratory in Princeton, N.J. - Functional Art and Architecture. - Functional Ecology.